 During the third step of the appeals process, the Appeals Council reexamines the decision or dismissal recommended by the ALJ.
 The Appeals Council will review each case but may deny a request if it believes a denial is warranted.

 During the final step of the appeals process, we may file a civil lawsuit in federal court on your behalf.
 Your case will go to court, and our team will continue to fight for your potential disability benefits.

 Complete a Free Case Evaluation form now

 Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI) are federal assistance programs.
 SSDI is funded by Social Security taxes, and SSI is funded by general tax revenues.
 To be eligible for either program, you must meet specific age, income, work, and disability criteria.

 To learn more about the application process and to determine if you may qualify for benefits, contact the Underwood Law Office at (972) 535-6377.
-A Collin County Social Security Disability lawyer can help you apply for benefits or appeal a denial from the Social Security Administration (SSA).
+A McKinney, Texas Social Security Disability lawyer can help you apply for benefits or appeal a denial from the Social Security Administration (SSA).

 SSDI and SSI Have Separate Eligibility Requirements

 The four key eligibility criteria for SSDI and SSI benefits are:

 Since SSDI is funded by Social Security taxes, you only qualify for SSDI benefits if you are insured by the program.
 To be insured, you must have contributed taxes toward Social Security during your working years.